Welcome to the Emily Gray

 Nurse: Nicole (Beilman) Rozema

 Hello!
-I am Nurse Nicole; I am a graduate of Penn State Univserity.
-I have been an RN for 9 years.
-My experience is: labor & delivery/post-partum care & the U.S. Naval Hospital Okinawa pediatric clinic for 5 & 1/2 years.
+I am Nurse Nicole; I am a graduate of Penn State University.
+I have been an RN for 10 years.
+My experience has been in: labor & delivery/postpartum care & the U.S. Naval Hospital Okinawa pediatric clinic for 5 & 1/2 years.

-I was born & raised in Scranton, PA (any Office fans?!) but have lived in Philadelphia, North Carolina, Japan and now Tucson.
-My husband is in the Air Force, we adopted a lab mix from PACC named Luna, and we are currently expecting our first baby!
+I was born & raised in Scranton, PA (any Office fans?!) and I have lived in Philadelphia, North Carolina, Japan and now Arizona.
+My husband is in the Air Force and we have started our family here with the birth of our son Maverick.

 What Do School Nurses Do?

 - Monitor the health and wellness of students

 - Care for injured students & those who become ill

 - Safely administer medications such as: physician prescribed, rescue inhalers, & over-the-counter (OTC)